 As for food and beverages, I originally budgeted $1,500, but I highly doubt you’ll hit that unless if you’re eating at the finest establishments in each city.
 Rather, I would set the budget down to $400 in your Thailand travel budget because that is way more accurate as to what we spent.
 We didn’t restrict ourselves either!
 We had a nice dinner or two, but lunch was so cheap at places where Khao Soi is only $1.50 and a Chang beer is $2.
 Breakfast was also included at each of these hotels, so that brought costs down further!

 Excursions Included in the Thailand Honeymoon Cost

-You want to have excursions while you’re there!
+You’ll want to explore some of the most romantic things to do in Thailand while there!
 What about snorkeling amongst the most amazing coral reefs in Thailand?
 What about feeding and hanging out with elephants and a cooking class in Chiang Mai?
 And lastly, you’ll want to check out the markets in Bangkok.
 Be sure to budget about $550 for these activities in your Thailand honeymoon cost.

 Lastly, Don’t Forget Travel Insurance in Your Thailand Travel Budget!

 Let’s talk trip insurance.
 I used to never travel with it and was lucky enough to never need it.
 However, now I would never do something so stupid as traveling internationally without it.
 If you get sick, need to cancel your trip due to an emergency, or even your luggage was lost and you need it replaced, World Nomads has you covered.
 It’s our favorite trip insurance to have and we get it before every trip.
 For as low as $150 for your trip for two people, you’d be covered!

 So how much does a Thailand honeymoon cost?
 Between $3,500-5,500 is plenty for 10 days in Thailand including flights, hotels, food, activities, and more!